 Each candidate must submit an official transcript and course descriptions from each institution attended.
 An admissions decision cannot be made without this information.
-Applicants for the fall semester should have their application submitted by March 1.
-Information regarding transfer applications may be found at www.lehigh.edu/tapply.
+Information regarding transfer applications, including application deadlines, may be found at www.lehigh.edu/tapply.
 Each application must be accompanied by an application fee of $70.

 Students are encouraged to take an active role in seeing that the various components of their admission application have arrived at the university.
 Students will be notified by the Office of the Registrar as to the total credits Lehigh will grant to the student in advanced standing.